 If you have stockpiled your recycling over the last month, please divide your recycling up over the next couple of weeks as to not overwhelm North Country Disposal and the Landfill.

 ***ANNOUNCEMENT: NORTH COUNTRY DISPOSAL HAS BEEN INTRODUCING THE SPLIT BODY TRUCK FOR THE LAST YEAR AND HAVE RECENTLY PURCHASED MORE.
 PLEASE KEEP AN EYE OUT FOR THESE TRUCKS SERVICING OUR AREA.

 Effective January 1, 2018 glass will need to be removed from your recycling bin and placed in your waste receptacle as outlined the the video below:

-In an effort to keep garbage and utility rates low, The City of Ishpeming has entered into a Dual-Stream Recycling Agreement with the Marquette County Solid Waste Management Authority (MCSWMA Website).
-North Country Disposal (NCD Website) will continue to be the City’s designated hauler.
+In an effort to keep garbage and utility rates low, the City of Ishpeming entered into a Dual-Stream Recycling Agreement with the Marquette County Solid Waste Management Authority (MCSWMA Website) as of January 1, 2016.
+North Country Disposal (NCD Website) is the City’s designated hauler.

 What does this mean for residents?

 Prior to collection, recyclable materials must be divided into two separate streams – fiber materials and rigid materials – which will be picked up on alternating weeks at the same time as curbside garbage collection.

 Fiber materials include papers, newspapers, magazines, envelopes, books, cardboard materials, paper bags and other similar items.
 Staples and plastic envelope windows may be included in the fiber stream.